Male portraits by Antonello da Messina: Portrait of a Man (Turin)

 Often called the Trivulzio portrait, this portrait is housed in the Turin City Museum of Ancient Art.
 It is signed by Antonello and dated 1476.
 It was part of the Florentine noble family Rinuccini's collection, which was later acquired by the Trivulzio.
 In 1935 the collection was scattered, although most of the material went to Milan.
 The Turin museum obtained this portrait and the Turin–Milan Hours.

 Portrait of a Man (London)

 Portrait of a Man is an oil painting of c.
 1476 in the National Gallery, London.
 It was reproduced on the Italian 5,000 lire note issued from 1979 to 1983.

 The work portrays an unknown man, whose garments belonged to the "middle-upper class" of the time.
 He wears a leather blouse, under which a white shirt is visible, and a red cloth beret.

-The man is depicted from three-quarters, differently from the tradition of the time.
+The man is depicted from three-quarters, a departure from the custom of the time.
 The dark background and the essential composition are derived from Early Netherlandish painting, such as the work of the Flemish painter Petrus Christus, whom Antonello knew personally in Italy.